Tusk's 'Kremlin' tweet prompts Polish uproar

 He also said Tusk was so subservient to Commission chief Jean-Claude Juncker that Juncker had proposed to merge the two posts in future.

 "It's him [Tusk] who's isolated.
-The effect is Jucker's latest proposal, to liquidate that [Tusk's] post, joining it to the post of European Commission chief," Waszczykowski said.
+The effect is Juncker's latest proposal, to liquidate that [Tusk's] post, joining it to the post of European Commission chief," Waszczykowski said.

-The Tusk-Kaczynski confrontation goes back to the Smolensk air disaster in 2010, in which Jaroslaw Kaczynski's brother, Lech Kaczynski, died.
+The Tusk-Kaczynski enmity was sealed in the Smolensk air disaster in 2010, in which Jaroslaw Kaczynski's brother, Lech Kaczynski, the then Polish president, and 95 others died.

-Jaroslaw Kaczynksi has accused Tusk of colluding with Russia on the incident, with Tusk grilled for eight hours in April in a Polish intelligece probe.
+Jaroslaw Kaczynksi has accused Tusk of conspiring with Russia on the incident, with Tusk grilled for eight hours in April in a Polish intelligence probe.

+Judicial reforms aside, PiS is also in violation of EU decisions on sharing asylum seekers and on logging in a nature reserve.